 We are not asking you to publish in an OA journal.
 Publish wherever you want.
 Just submit the version you have rights to deposit in OpenEmory.
 This will not cost you anything at all.

 Some society-based journals are supported about 1/3 through membership fees, 1/3 through subscriptions, and 1/3 through Author page charges.
-If a society-based journal converts from a subscription-based business model to an OA journal model, how then would the journal make up the 1/3 lost once there are no subscription revenues?An Open Access Policy does not address the business-economic models of how each Society chooses to run a journal.
-The Society may choose to impose embargoes to protect their subscription revenues.
-The Open Access Policy seeks to promote Emory University faculty authored scholarship by maintaining an independent copy of the work in perpetuity and by providing public access to it.
+If a society-based journal converts from a subscription-based business model to an OA journal model, how then would the journal make up the 1/3 lost once there are no subscription revenues?An open access policy does not address the business-economic models of how each society chooses to run a journal.
+The society may choose to impose embargoes to protect their subscription revenues.
+The Emory Open Access Policy seeks to promote and preserve Emory University faculty-authored scholarship by maintaining an independent copy of the work in perpetuity and by providing public access to it.

-Emory University Libraries provides funding to support OpenEmory and other library repository projects, such as Emory’s Electronic Theses and Dissertations (ETDs) repository.
+Emory University Libraries provide funding to support OpenEmory and other library repository projects, such as the Emory Theses and Dissertations (ETDs) repository.
 The Libraries use the open source software Fedora, so there are no capital costs for software, and the Libraries have experienced Fedora programmers on staff.